 Written by Cheryl Jennison DaProza on February 9, 2018 under SystemsWebinars

-In our next webinar, we’ll discuss how to reassure your IT department that networked audio will not disrupt the enterprise network and how to ensure a smooth install and commissioning.
+In this webinar, we discuss how to reassure your IT department that networked audio will not disrupt the enterprise network and how to ensure a smooth install and commissioning.